A Stitch logo with an arrow pointing into a Figma logo.

 html.to.design provides better layer structure

-html.to.design generate a more nature layer structure in Figma compared to the Stitch export feature (when available).
+html.to.design generates a more natural layer structure in Figma compared to the Stitch export feature (when available).
 This makes it easier to work with your designs.

 Comparison of html.to.design and Google Stitch layer structure.